Lessons from a Launch

 What’s a plan?
 I rushed to finish the course to meet a self-imposed—but public—deadline.
 (I promoted it in The Strategy Hour podcast.
 I had two months to finish it before the episode aired…but that flew by!)

-On the Monday before my Friday launch date, I only had a welcome video and pre-work module recorded, the remaining content loosely mapped out, and the Thinkific platform set up (that’s the site that hosts the course for a fee).
+On the Monday before my Friday launch date, I only had a welcome video and pre-work module recorded, the remaining content loosely mapped out, and the course set up on Podia (that’s the site that hosts the course for a fee).
 So I recorded almost everything on Tuesday and Wednesday, and edited and uploaded it Thursday.
 I barely got a sales page created in time for Friday’s launch.